Meet Survival Guide

 DO NOT WRITE ON YOUR BODIES WITH ANY KIND OF MARKER, it transfers to deck chairs.

 Swimmers must declare for swim meets on our website.
-You must be logged into your account to do so.
+Parent must be logged into your account to do so.
 Please notify the coach or a parent rep if a last minute emergency prevents you from attending the meet.

 Meets consist of a series of events, defined by age group, gender, distance, and stroke.
 For example: 8 & Under Boys 25M Butterfly.
 Each event may have multiple heats depending on the number of entrants in the event.
 There are two types of events, individual and relay.
 Relay events have 4 swimmers on a team.